fomar123/Kubernetes/README.md

 - Created a separate Helm chart for deploying Redis

 ##### Deploying Microservices with Helm:
--Deployed the Microservices Application using Helm with custom values:
+- Deployed the Microservices Application using Helm with custom values:

            helm install -f [values file] [release name] [chart name]